alexbarton/backup-script/README.md

 - 1: Unspecific Error!
 - 2: Usage information has been shown.
-- 3: Can't read system definition
+- 3: Can't read job definition
 - 4: PID-file exists!
 - 5: Pre-exec command failed!
-- 6: There have been systems with errors!
+- 6: There have been jobs with errors!
 - 7: Not all jobs were run!
 - 9: Aborted (CTRL-C)!